aoloe/scribus-manual-tasks/NOTES.md

 otherwise, the easiest way of creating a table, is to do create it in libreoffice, export it as an image and load that image (at a big enough resolution, but not huge!) into an image frame.
 an alternative is to export it as a svg (with text converted to path) and import it as vectors into scribus.

+if you know LaTeX, you can also use a render frame to create your table.

 a better tables engine is in the working... but i'm not sure it will be really usable before the next stable release will be out.

 ## When using tables